Tykhyy's Conjecture on finite mapping class group orbits: Examples of finite mapping class group orbits

 \subsection{Representations with abelian image}

-The most basic example of finite mapping class group orbits are arguably induced by representations with abelian image. \begin{lem} The conjugacy class of a representation $\rho\colon\pi_1\Sigma\to\SL_2\C$ whose image lies in an abelian subgroup of $\SL_2\C$ is always fixed globally by the mapping class group action.
+The most basic example of finite mapping class group orbits are arguably induced by representations with abelian image. \begin{lem} \cm{Let $\Sigma$ be a punctured sphere.} The conjugacy class of a representation $\rho\colon\pi_1\Sigma\to\SL_2\C$ whose image lies in an abelian subgroup of $\SL_2\C$ is always fixed globally by the mapping class group action.
 (In this statement, $\SL_2\C$ can be replaced by any other Lie group, but it's important that $\Sigma$ is a punctured sphere.) \end{lem} \begin{proof} It's convenient to fix an auxiliary geometric presentation of $\pi_1\Sigma$ with generators $c_1,\ldots,c_n$.
 As we explained in Section~\ref{sec:character-varieties}, the pure mapping class group of $\Sigma$ acts on $[\rho]$ by pre-composing $\rho$ with an automorphism of $\pi_1\Sigma$ that conjugates each generator $c_i$ individually.
 If $\varphi$ denotes that automorphism of $\pi_1\Sigma$, then $\rho(\varphi^{-1}(c_i))$ is conjugate to $\rho(c_i)$ by an element in the image of $\rho$.
 Since we're assuming that the image of $\rho$ is abelian, we have $\rho(\varphi^{-1}(c_i))=\rho(c_i)$.
 We conclude that $[\rho]$ is globally fixed by the mapping class group action. \end{proof}

-Not all the fixed points of the mapping class group action come from representations with abelian image.
-For instance, any representation of a 4-punctured sphere that sends a peripheral loop to $\pm\id$ gives rise to a finite orbit.
-However, the converse of Lemma~\ref{lem:abelian-implies-fixed-point} holds when all the peripheral monodromies are non-trivial.
+Not all the fixed points of the mapping class group action come from representations with abelian image \cm{as we'll see in Lemma~\ref{lem:fixed-point-implies-abelian}.} For instance, any representation of a 4-punctured sphere that sends a peripheral loop to $\pm\id$ gives rise to a finite orbit.
+However, the converse of Lemma~\ref{lem:abelian-implies-fixed-point} holds when \cm{sufficiently many peripheral monodromies are non-scalar}.
 (For the converse to be true, it's important that the target group is $\SL_2\C$.)
 The proof relies on the following fact about centralizers in $\SL_2\C$.